-This was the challenge that datavisualization designers Cédric Scherer and Georgios Karamanis took on in the fall of 2021.
+This was the challenge that data-visualization designers Cédric Scherer and Georgios Karamanis took on in the fall of 2021.
 Commissioned by the magazine Scientific American to create a data visualization of drought conditions over the last two decades in the United States, they turned to the ggplot2 package to transform what could have been dry data (pardon the pun) into a visually arresting and impactful graph.

-In this chapter,
+In this chapter, I show how Scherer and Karamanis made their data visualization.
+We begin by looking at why the data visualization is effective.
+Next, we talk about the grammar of graphics, a theory to make sense of graphs that underlies the ggplot2 package that Scherer, Karamanis, and millions of others use to make data visualization.
+We then return to the drought graph, recreating it step-by-step using ggplot2.
+In the process, we pull out some key principles of high-quality data visualization that you can use to improve your own work.

 The Drought Visualization